 Our Sustainable Packaging Materials

 All of our packaging is made with sustainable and eco-friendly materials, either renewable resources (like bagasse, palm leaf, plant starch) or recycled plastic or paper.
-Read more here about the different materials to determine what’s best for you!
+Read more here about some of the different materials our products are made with to determine what’s best for you!

 These are plastics made from plants.
 The starch contained within the plant is processed to produce a polymer.
-It is actually possible to produce most polymers from bio materials, but the bio plastics London Bio Packaging uses most commonly are Ingeo™ PLA (Poly-Lactic Acid) and Mater-Bi®.
+It is actually possible to produce most polymers from bio materials, but the bio plastics London Bio Packaging uses most commonly are Ingeo™ PLA (Poly-Lactic Acid).

 Bio-plastics behave in a similar way to conventional plastics and are suitable for most packaging applications.
-However, unlike finite oil based plastics which take millions of years to form and hundreds of years to degrade, they are annually renewable and suitable for commercial compost (nature’s way of recycling) within 12 weeks where facilities exist.
-The carbon footprint of Bio-plastic is therefore much lower than traditional petroleum based plastics.
-For examples, manufacturing Ingeo produces 60 percent less greenhouse gases and uses 50 percent less non-renewable energy than traditional plastics like PET
+However, unlike finite oil based plastics which take millions of years to form and hundreds of years to degrade, they are annually renewable and suitable for commercial or industrially produced compost (nature’s way of recycling) within 12 weeks where facilities exist.

 The waste material produced once sugar cane has been harvested for the sugar syrup is called bagasse.
 This fibrous material is a renewable resource.
-There is not currently adequate information on the associated carbon emissions, but as this is a waste product, it will by definition be saving carbon as it replaces what would otherwise be a requirement for some virgin material manufacture.
+What’s better is that it is made from a waste product – ie it reduces waste!

 rPET (recycled polyethylene terephthalate) is the most common plastic that is being recycled back into primary applications (i.e. bottles recycled back into bottles and not ‘down-cycled’ into lesser products like park furniture).
 Recycled plastics reduce the amount of fossil fuel resources, have a lower carbon footprint than virgin plastics, divert material from landfill and can themselves be recycled.